newlifeoutlook

 Exercise is a pretty broad term — a workout could consist of everything from stretching to sprinting.
 Not everyone will be able to sustain a high level of exertion, nor should they.

-When your joints are already prone to problems, and certain areas are particularly vulnerable, you’ll need to tailor a standard workout plan to suit your body.
+When your joints are already prone to problems, and certain areas are particularly vulnerable, you will need to tailor a standard workout plan to suit your body.

 Physical activity should begin with stretching.
 During the first day or so, it might be a good idea to limit the routine to stretching and range of motion.